kammitama5/kammitama5.github.io/_posts/2018-7-10-Tuesday-July-10th.md

    to do it a bit earlier so we could both head to sleep at a decent time.
 Right now, I'm working on ```debugInteractionOf```.

 ## I wrote a toy-language that works :D
- - It's silly, but it actually parsed addition, and booleans.
+ - It's silly, but it actually parsed addition, subtraction, numbers and booleans.
 I was mighty proud of that.
+   I've been pair-programming with a Haskellino who explains things to me in Haskell, but also knows a good bit of this stuff, and it's been helping me.
+He's also incredibly patient and just a nice guy, and helps run BayHac :).
+He had a Haskell sticker on his laptop and Matthias wanted to put a Racket sticker over it.
+Alas, Haskell still stands strong.

 ## I wrote this function :)